model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

 You can verify that invariants are reasonable by:

 1. Having an explicit code-review in which subject matter experts on the development team confirm that the invariants represent the design intent of the code
-1. Adding these invariants are pre/post-conditions to the code being verified, and ensuring that all unit and regression tests pass.
+1. Adding these invariants as pre/post-conditions to the code being verified, and ensuring that all unit and regression tests pass.
    Note that unit-test failures do not necessarily reflect problems with your invariants.
    They may also reflect either
    1. Bugs in the code itself